-Find information for professional training and education, and published guidelines to help direct clinical practice.
+Find information for professional training and education, including online courses and webinars, to support your practice.

 Canadian Fall Prevention Curriculum (2017)